kaizhang/Taiji/docs/tutorial.rst

-To use the Taiji, you need 2 configuration file.
+To use the Taiji, you need a configuration file.
+For details, read the example configuration file "config.yml" that is included in the software.

-1. taiji.yml: this file should locate in the directory where you run Taiji.
-2. input data file.
+To use the Taiji: taiji run --config config.yml